apohllo/nlp/9-neural.md

       following format: `passage_id`, `question`, `passage`.
    3. The question have to be factual, i.e. the passage need to include all information necessary to answer it.
 This means that general knowlege or knowledge encoded in different aricles or bills (even though there is a pointer in the text to such regulations) must not be required to answer the question.
+Yet if one paragraph (point, letter, tired) of the article relates to the other paragraph (point, letter, tired), such question is ok.
+In fact the first question above is based on the reference between the second and the first paragraph.
+   4. For binary questions (yes/no): make sure the number of questions with **yes** answer is similar to the questions with **no** answer.
+   5. The question should be related to the law.
+Questions asking for the lenght of the passage, the sum of digits in the passage or the number of capital leters in the passage are not law-related.
 8. Use the set of questions defined in the previous point to assess the performance of the document stores:
    1. Make a query based on the question to each store.
    2. Return 3 top document for the questions.